 Courses on Software Technology

-The following courses are included in the Software Technology programme as from the autumn semester 2013.
+The following courses are included in the Software Technology programme.
 All courses are 7.5 credits, unless notified.
 Note that the order of some courses on the programme may be changed.

 Sp = study period

 Sp 1 1MA441 Basic mathematics for computer scientists, 1DV501 Introduction to Programming